MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

   --clip-labels resources/labels/labels_clip_person.txt

 # FFplay - play video with drawn detection bbox and classification label
-# If FFplay is not working check your setup configuration
+# If FFplay is not working check your setup configuration (enable --draw)
 # very low temperature so model decides on a classification

 python run_classification.py \